google-research/batch_rl/README.md

 `gs://atari-replay-datasets` which can be downloaded using [`gsutil`][gsutil].
 To install gsutil, follow the instructions [here][gsutil_install].

-After installing gsutil, run the command:
+After installing gsutil, run the command to copy the entire dataset:

 ```
 gsutil -m cp -R gs://atari-replay-datasets/dqn
 ```

-To run the dataset only for a specific Atari 2600 game (*e.g.*, replace `GAME_NAME` by `Pong` to download the logged DQN datasets for the game of Pong), run the command:
+To run the dataset only for a specific Atari 2600 game (*e.g.*, replace `GAME_NAME` by `Pong` to download the logged DQN replay datasets for the game of Pong), run the command:

 ```